 At first glance it seems reasonable enough.
-If you make $5 an hour playing one table, then you should make $20 an hour playing four tables.
-However the flaw in that logic becomes obvious when you add more tables and track your overall profit.
-Who, for example, would believe that you can make $100 an hour by playing 20 tables?
-It won’t happen.
+If you make $5 an hour playing one table, then you should make $20 an hour playing four.
+The flaw in this logic becomes obvious when you add more tables and track your overall profit over time.
+Sadly playing 20 tables simultaneously isn't going to net $100 profit.
+It's not that linear!

-The problem with multi-tabling is that the more tables you add, the less money you’ll make per table.
-So if you make $5 an hour playing one table, you’ll probably make $12 an hour playing on three ($4/hr x 3 tables = $12).
+If you make $5 an hour playing one table, you’ll probably make closer around the $12 mark an hour playing on three ($4/hr x 3 tables = $12).
 The more tables you add, the less you’ll make on each table.
-Eventually you’ll add tables to the point that you’re losing money on all tables instead of making it.
-This phenomenon is called the law of diminishing returns.
+Eventually you’ll add tables to the point that you’re losing money on all tables.
+This phenomenon is known as the law of diminishing returns!

-The trick to multi-tabling is to find the “sweet spot” – the point when you achieve maximum profitability.
-Here’s an example of what a player’s results could look like after several months of multi-tabling different numbers of tables:
+The trick to multi-tabling is to find the sweet spot – the point when you achieve maximum profitability.
+Here’s an example of a players results after several months of multi-tabling different numbers of tables:

 1 table @ $5 per table per hour = $5/hour.